EddieHubCommunity/open-source-practice/README.md

 ```

 - Pulling your request.
 Click on the Pull requests tab on the forked github repository.
-  Note : A pull request allows your changes to be merged with the original project.
+  Note: A pull request allows your changes to be merged with the original project.

 ```
   click on pull request